-There comes a point in every freelancer's life when there's a need to grow or shake off the stigma of being a sole trader.
-Now don't get me wrong...
 Many businesses love to work with freelancers and enjoy the personal aspect of having one person provide their expertise.
 But sometimes, the word 'freelance' can have negative undertones.

 You see, people who work alone and from home can be taken advantage of.
 Some firms lose respect for smaller firms and assume they can hire them for a bargain price.
-This isn't the case.
+It isn't the case.
 What's more, many brands will believe that hiring a freelancer is far riskier than appointing a larger agency – which is, of course, a wrong assumption.

-Here are 12 tips on how to make your small business appear larger, thus gaining the respect and bigger clients you deserve…
+Here are 12 tips on how to make your small business appear larger, thus gaining the respect and bigger clients you deserve.

 Larger companies often have solid brand identities and know exactly who they are and what values they want to follow.
 What's more, they're consistent with their brand messages and marketing.
 Do the same for your own business and ensure your logo, typefaces, fonts, brand colours and marketing materials are all the same.
-This will strengthen your position as a larger company.
+It will strengthen your position as a larger company.

 If you still want to work from home, get a virtual office address to add a level of professionalism to your firm.
 Find a local business centre or office provider that offers virtual services, like postal addresses and even telephone answering, and start to operate like a larger company.
-Some places will even throw in meeting rooms for hire, which will be a great help when a potential client wants to see where you're based.
+Some places will also throw in meeting rooms for hire, which will be a great help when a potential client wants to see where you're based.

 Instead of being self-employed, you might find it helpful to form a limited company.
 Operating as a limited company gives customers a sense of confidence in your business – it's like an extra dose of credibility.
 That's because larger firms will often ignore non-limited companies.
 Speak to your accountant today to assess your options.

-With all of your own marketing materials, website content and social media profiles, use language that suggests you're part of a bigger team.
-So for example, on Twitter you could say 'Part of the team at YOUR COMPANY NAME'.
+With all of your marketing materials, website content and social media profiles, use language that suggests you're part of a bigger team.
+So for example, on Twitter, you could say 'Part of the team at YOUR COMPANY NAME'.
 On your website, you could write things like 'We are passionate about design…' or 'If you'd like to contact us' – use 'We' instead of 'I' and you'll appear like a bigger team.

 If all of the above is working and you're attracting bigger projects, don't panic or worry about work that's too big – you can always turn people down, explaining that you're working to full capacity at present and can't possibly take on any new projects.
-You should just feel satisfied that you've at least kept your options open.
+You should feel satisfied that you've at least kept your options open.

 Nothing makes a company appear larger than active social media accounts, so get tweeting, keep updating that Facebook Page and even create a regular e-newsletter to send out to all your clients.
 By being active on social media, you'll give the impression that you're busy with a large team of people, all working under one roof.

 Not convinced that calling yourself an 'agency' will work?
 Keep one website that offers your 'freelance' services and one that's completely separate as an 'agency'.
 That way, you can attract both types of clients and ensure you're casting the net that little bit further.
-Based on which offering is more effective, you can determine the direction of your business.
+Based on which offer is more effective, you can determine the direction of your business.